tushar2704/PyVerse-Exploring-Python-Frameworks/README.md

  Stay tuned for updates!

 # Community and Support
-Join the PyVerse community to connect with fellow developers, ask questions, share your experiences, and stay updated with the latest developments
+Join the PyVerse community to connect with fellow developers, ask questions, share your experiences, and stay updated with the latest developments.
+Contact @ info@tushar-aggarwal.com

 # Additional Library & Frameworks: